Visit the Caliber Comic's website: www.calibercomics.com

-Brief Description: Raven Chronicles is about a team called in to investigate any case that appears unsolvable or even illogical.
-Raven Inc. delves into the supernatural, real life horrors, and everything in between.
+Description: Raven Chronicles is about a team called in to investigate any case that appears unsolvable or even illogical.
+Raven Inc. delves into the supernatural, real life horrors, and

-Key Elements: Mystery.
+Elements: Mystery.
 Intrigue.
 Suspense.
 Horror.
 Science Fiction.
 Conspiracy.
 Raven Chronicles covers it all.
-With a large ensemble cast, it allows for many varying views and character traits to develop.
+With a large ensemble cast, it allows for many varying views and character traits to

 Association: Mix Mission Impossible with X- Files, and you can get a good idea of Raven Chronicles.